Trump ‘hereby’ orders U.S. business out of China. Can he do that?

 The message made public what Trump has been telling companies in private for more than two years, said William Reinsch, a trade expert at the Center for Strategic and International Studies.

 “The reality is many companies have been thinking about leaving, anyway,” Reinsch said.
-“Labor costs are going up in China, the regime is repressive, and American companies continue to suffer discrimination,” he said.
+“Labor costs are going up in China, the regime is repressive, and American companies continue to suffer discrimination,” he added.

 Some apparel and electronics makers have been moving out of China, propelled lately by the U.S. slapping ever higher import tariffs on goods made in China.